-For example, if your physician ordinarily charges \$100 for a service but routinely waives your 25% coinsurance, the actual charge is \$75.
-We will pay \$56.25 (75% of the actual charge of \$75).
-Waivers In some instances, a provider may ask you to sign a "waiver" prior to receiving care.
+In some instances, a provider may ask you to sign a "waiver" prior to receiving care.
 This waiver may state that you accept responsibility for the total charge for any care that is not covered by your health plan.
 If you sign such a waiver, whether or not you are responsible for the total charge depends on the contracts that the Plan has with its providers.
 If you are asked to sign this type of waiver please be aware that if benefits are denied for the services, you could be legally liable for the related expenses.
 If you would like more information about waivers, please contact us at 800-821-6136 or write to GEHA, P. O. Box 21542, Eagan, MN 55121.

-Differences between our allowance and the bill Our "Plan allowance" is the amount we use to calculate our payment for covered services.
+Differences between our allowance and the bill

+Our "Plan allowance" is the amount we use to calculate our payment for covered services.
 Fee-for-service plans arrive at their allowances in different ways, so their allowances vary.
 For more information about how we determine our Plan allowance, see the definition of Plan allowance in Section 10.

 Often, the provider's bill is more than a fee-for-service plan's allowance.
 Whether or not you have to pay the difference between our allowance and the bill will depend on the provider you use.
-For more information about out-of-area services, see We have a Preferred Provider Organization (PPO) in Section 1. • PPO providers agree to limit what they will bill you.
+For more information about out-of-area services, see We have a Preferred Provider Organization (PPO) in Section 1.

+- PPO providers agree to limit what they will bill you.
 Because of that, when you use a preferred provider, your share of covered charges consists only of your deductible and coinsurance or copayment.
 Here is an example about coinsurance: You see a PPO physician who charges \$150, but our allowance is \$100.
 If you have met your deductible, you are only responsible for your coinsurance.
-That is, with High Option, you pay just - 10% of our \$100 allowance (\$10).
-Because of the agreement, your PPO physician will not bill you for the \$50 difference between our allowance and his/her bill. • Non-PPO providers, on the other hand, have no agreement to limit what they will bill you.
-When you use a non-PPO provider, you will pay your deductible and coinsurance - plus any difference between our allowance and charges on the bill.
+That is, with High Option, you pay just 10% of our \$100 allowance (\$10).
+Because of the agreement, your PPO physician will not bill you for the \$50 difference between our allowance and the bill. - Non-PPO providers, on the other hand, have no agreement to limit what they will bill you.
+When you use a non-PPO provider, you will pay your deductible and coinsurance plus any difference between our allowance and charges on the bill.
 Here is an example.
 You see a non-PPO physician who charges \$150 and our allowance is again \$100.
 Because you've met your deductible, you are responsible for your coinsurance, so with High Option you pay 25% of our \$100 allowance (\$25).
-Plus, because there is no agreement between the non-PPO physician and us, the physician can bill you for the \$50 difference between our allowance and his/her bill.
+Plus, because there is no agreement between the non-PPO physician and us, the physician can bill you for the \$50 difference between our allowance and thebill.

 The following table illustrates the examples of how much you have to pay out-of-pocket, under the High Option, for services from a PPO physician vs. a non-PPO physician.
 The table uses our example of a service for which the physician charges \$150 and our allowance is \$100.
 The table shows the amount you pay if you have met your calendar year deductible.